polyipseity/information/general/Peano–Jordan measure.md

 ## extension to more complicated sets

 Using the above definition with half-open rectangles, {{notice that a closed rectangle is not a simple set, and neither is a $n$-dimensional ball}}.
-This shows {{the set of Jordan measurable sets is very limited}}.
+This shows {{the set of Jordan measurable sets, as currently defined, is very limited}}.

 We can extend the above restricted definition by defining {{a bounded set to be _Jordan measurable_ if it is "well-approximated" by simple sets}}.